haroon-rash/Patient_Managemant_System/README.md

-# Hospital Management Microservices System (In Progress)
+# Patient Management Microservices System (In Progress)

-This project is a professional, real-world microservices-based Hospital Management System built using Spring Boot.
+This project is a professional, real-world microservices-based Patient Management System built using Spring Boot.
 Currently focused on the core backend architecture for the **Patient Service**, this implementation lays the foundation for a scalable, secure, and maintainable healthcare application.